Outsourcing Software Testing: All You Need to Know About the Approach

 First things first – what is software testing?

-According to the Agile philosophy (which Uptech devotedly follows) a QA engineer is involved in every stage of software development, starting from the requirements analysis to the bugs prevention process in the early stages.
+According to the Agile philosophy (which Uptech devotedly follows), a QA engineer is involved in every stage of software development, from the requirements analysis to the bug prevention process in the early stages.

 But that’s very simply said.
 In reality, software testing involves a whole range of activities, like requirements analysis, testing planning, creating test cases, executing tests, and analyzing the results.